AishatOyewunmi/AishatOyewunmi/README.md

 - 💞️ I’m looking to collaborate on ... improving the world 🗺
 - 📫 How to reach me ... aishatoyewunmi@gmail.com
 - 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ... i love everything about creativity, finance, and fashon
+- ⚡ Fun fact: ...
+I love everything about creativity, finance, and fashion

 <!---
 AishatOyewunmi/AishatOyewunmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.